Research Degree Student

 in infectious disease epidemiology and mathematical modeling

-I am an epidemiologist with a background in disease control and research in humanitarian crises.
-I am interested in the control of cholera and other epidemic diseases, public health and surveillance in crises, spatial epidemiology, and epidemiology as used for decision-making.
-I also work on noncommunicable diseases and community health.
+I am an epidemiologist working on public health in humanitarian crises.
+I focus on the surveillance and control of cholera and epidemic diseases, policy guidance, spatial and mathematical modelling, and merging modern analytical methods with field epidemiology to solve problems.
+I also work on topics relating to noncommunicable diseases and community health in emergencies.

-Previously, I was the lead epidemiologist for the International Rescue Committee (IRC), supporting humanitarian programmes worldwide.
+Before coming to the school, I was the lead epidemiologist for the International Rescue Committee (IRC), where I supported humanitarian programmes worldwide, as well as Co-Editor-in-Chief of the journal Conflict and Health.
 I trained as an FETP fellow with the Canadian Field Epidemiology Program of the Public Health Agency of Canada.

-I am pursuing a PhD supervised by Francesco Checchi and John Edmunds where I focus on the mathematical modelling and evaluation of targeted interventions for cholera outbreaks (see doi.org/10.1016/S1473-3099(20)30479-5).
+I am now pursuing a PhD supervised by Francesco Checchi and John Edmunds.
+With colleagues at Epicentre and Medecins Sans Frontieres, I aim to evaluate the effects of case-area targeted interventions for cholera outbreaks using mathematical modeling and observational studies.
 The work is generously supported by a Doctoral Foreign Study Award from the Canadian Institutes of Health Research.